-While production assistant may be an entry-level position, every relevant experience you can list in the employment history section of your resume puts you one step closer to landing this next position.
+Every relevant experience you can list in the employment history section of your production assistant resume puts you one step closer to landing this next position.
 That’s because employers want to know that you understand what qualities are needed to succeed on set, making their job much easier.

 Check out the employment history example from our adaptable production assistant resume sample for more details:

-- Handled diverse responsibilities by bringing forth an exceptional ability to multitask and focus.
+- Handle diverse responsibilities with an exceptional ability to multitask and focus.

-- Read and organized production emails, and created calendars and schedules accordingly.
+- Read and organize production emails and create calendars and schedules accordingly.

-- Scheduled team meetings and served as a source of communication for production teams.
+- Schedule team meetings and serve as a source of communication for production teams.

-- Created expense reports and handled various support tasks for managers, directors, and coordinators.
+- Create expense reports and handle support tasks for managers, directors, and coordinators.

 August 2014 - October 2016

 - Effectively managed multiple projects, delivering optimal results for video productions.